JKortmann/miller-rabin-primality/README.md

 - Safari v14+
 - Opera v54+

+## Credits

+I explicitly want to state that this is a fork of [latnov/MillerRabinPrimality](https://github.com/latonv/MillerRabinPrimality).

 ## Usage

 The `primalityTest` function accepts any number, and returns a Promise resolving to a primality result object.